nextapps-de/flexsearch/README.md

 ```
 -->

-You can apply different resolver methods to the raw result, e.g.:
+You can apply and chain different resolver methods to the raw result, e.g.:

 ```js
 raw.and( ... )